v12technology/fluxtion/docs/sections/coretechnology/processing_events.md

 - **Call EventProcessor#init before first use**
 - **Each new event processed triggers a graph calculation cycle.**

-# EventProcessor
-User code interacts with an EventProcessor instance at runtime to process event streams.
-An EventProcessor provides interface methods for the user code to invoke depending on the usecase.
+An EventProcessor provides interface methods for the user code to post events for processing.
+The event processing api is documented below.

 ## Event input
 Sends an incoming even to the EventProcessor to trigger a new stream calculation.
 Any method annotated with